Lucas-TY/3461-project2/README.md

 1. change direction to current folfer
 2. run the server by typing java server/Server.java in complile_java folder
 3. run the client by typing py client.py in a separate command window
-4. give command in the command window of the client.py
+4. type user name in the pop up window
-5. use connect 127.0.0.1 55555 to connect to server
+5. use %connect 127.0.0.1 55555 to connect to server
  for other commands, type: commandName; param1; param2 to run the command, each argument is separated by ";"
     avaliable commands:
     %connect 127.0.0.1 55555